learning2hash/learning2hash.github.io/README.md

 ## 📄 License

-This project is licensed under the **Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+This project is licensed under the **GNU General Public License v3.0**.
-Commercial use is prohibited without explicit permission.
+You may use, modify, and share this code, but any redistributed or derivative work must also be licensed under GPLv3.
 See the [LICENSE](./LICENSE) file for details.

 ---